 Styling Next-Gen Leather Pieces

-The versatility of these new materials is one of the best things about them.
+The versatility of these new materials is one of their best qualities.
 You can easily incorporate them into your current wardrobe.

 Here’s how:

-• To travel: Select a cactus leather duffle that can match smart casual attire and can endure long journeys.
+To travel: Select a cactus leather duffle that pairs well with smart-casual attire and endures long journeys.

-• To work: A pineapple leather tote will be a good finishing touch to office attire and will not decrease comfort.
+To work: A pineapple leather tote will be a good finishing touch to office attire and won't compromise comfort.

 A New Chapter for Conscious Style

 The transition to next-gen leather is not a temporary trend, but a step towards conscious living.
-Using materials such as mushroom, cactus, and pineapple leather as the pioneers, now you can create your own style without compromising on morals or quality.
+With materials such as mushroom, cactus, and pineapple leather as pioneers, you can now create your own style without compromising on morals or quality.

 When you next need to upgrade your bag or shoes, consider shopping for items made with these innovative materials.
-They are not only good-looking and good-feeling, but also carry a story of intent, fit for those who feel that genuine style should never be at the cost of the planet.
+They are not only good-looking and good-feeling but also carry a story of intent, fit for those who believe that genuine style should never come at the cost of the planet.